 Meal Prep Tips

-Yogurt bowls can be made ahead and stored in the refrigerator for 2-3 days.
+- Yogurt bowls can be made and stored in the refrigerator for 2-3 days.

-Either cover the bowl with plastic wrap or use glass containers with tight-fitting lids.
-These are great to put into lunches or grab on the way to work
+- Cover the bowl with plastic wrap or use glass containers with tight-fitting lids.
+These are great to put into lunches or grab on the way to work.

-Bananas and apples will brown if put on too early so I recommend adding these fruits right before you eat the yogurt bowls.
+- Bananas and apples will brown if put on too early, so I recommend adding these fruits before you eat the yogurt bowls.

 - 1 5.3 ounce vanilla greek yogurt

 - 1/2 cup berries